 Finding the Right Agency

-With the shear number of creative agencies that exist, chances are that there are more than one firm that would be a good fit for your organization’s project.
+With the sheer number of creative agencies that exist, chances are that there's more than one firm that would be a good fit for your organization’s project.
 Use the suggestions outlined below to help your due diligence process be more efficient and effective.
 These tips apply regardless of whether you have a large budget or are seeking pro (or low) bono support.
 Remember that agencies of all shapes and sizes are seeking to find the right client fit… just like you.

 Do Your Homework